duckAsteroid/velociwraptor/README.md

        <MVN> | -g <REPO>    [-o <OUT>] [-p] [-e] [-j <JSON>]
  -q,--quiet             Disable interactive mode -r,--repo <URI>        URI to maven or github repo when using those
-                        template sources
+                        templateRoot sources
- -i,--zip-root <PATH>   path to template root inside ZIP/JAR -c,--retain            Retain any cached downloads of ZIP/JAR files -d,--dir <DIR>         Use a local directory <DIR> as template -z,--zip <URI>         Use a ZIP file (local file/public web URI) as a
+ -i,--zip-root <PATH>   path to templateRoot root inside ZIP/JAR -c,--retain            Retain any cached downloads of ZIP/JAR files -d,--dir <DIR>         Use a local directory <DIR> as templateRoot -z,--zip <URI>         Use a ZIP file (local file/public web URI) as a
-                        template
+                        templateRoot
- -m,--mvn <MVN>         Use a maven artefact (JAR) as a template.
+ -m,--mvn <MVN>         Use a maven artefact (JAR) as a templateRoot.
 Use
                         maven ':' separated coordinate syntax - see [1],
                         [2].
- -g,--github <REPO>     Use a GitHub repo as the template.
+ -g,--github <REPO>     Use a GitHub repo as the templateRoot.
 Repository is
                         defined as {user}/{repo}/{branch} (branch
                         optional).
 See [1]
- -o,--output <OUT>      Target directory for template output -p,--properties        Use system properties to resolve template
+ -o,--output <OUT>      Target directory for templateRoot output -p,--properties        Use system properties to resolve templateRoot
                         variables
- -e,--env               Use system ENVIRONMENT to resolve template
+ -e,--env               Use system ENVIRONMENT to resolve templateRoot
                         variables
- -j,--json <JSON>       Use JSON file(s) to resolve template variables.
+ -j,--json <JSON>       Use JSON file(s) to resolve templateRoot variables.
 If
                         a list, filenames are separated by ';'.Relative paths are resolved based on current working dir